 TA: What are some of your favorite travel blogs and communities?

 TA: What would be your #1 recommendation for a place to travel in 2019?

 Aukai: I'd say Mexico.
 The exchange rate is currently at 20.04 making it a great place to stretch a buck.
 There are fantastic deals all along small and large beach towns for anything from romantic getaways to family friendly vacations.
 Mazatlan is under-visited by most travelers but there is so much to see and do here.
 The historic centro district is affordable and brimming with local culture.
 Mazatlan has really good food, nightlife, and clean, safe beaches.

 TA: What are the top 3 websites you use for research/inspiration when planning a trip?

-Aukai: Frommers, Lonely Planet and Google flights.
+Aukai: Frommers, Lonely Planet, and Google flights.
 The first two I like the best when researching an area and for good ideas.
 They tend to be less influenced by the industry.
 You can find great information without all the pushing from hotels and business.
 They research all their destinations fully and share places with the reader without bias.
 I use Google flights as a starting point to find flight deals and then branch out from there.
-There not affiliated with any one travel website or any of the airplane companies.
-I prefer to gather information from a unbiased perspective so I can make my own decisions based on that information.
+They're not affiliated with any one travel website or any of the airplane companies.
+I prefer to gather information from an unbiased perspective so I can make my own decisions based on that information.

 TA: What is the best piece of travel advice you've ever been given?